Skip to content

 Are vegetables good for aquarium fish?

-Some species benefit from occasional vegetables, particularly herbivorous and omnivorous fish like plecos and some livebearers.
+Some species benefit from occasional vegetables, particularly herbivorous and omnivorous fish like plecos, catfish, some livebearers and many more.
+Good choices include, peas, cucumber, kale, spinach, broccoli, zucchini and even carrot.

 However, vegetables should only be a supplement to a balanced diet, not the primary food source.